OnurGumus/ScanRat2/README.md

 ## Get Started

-To use ScanRat in Visual Studio, install the [NuGet package](https://www.nuget.org/packages/ScanRat/) or clone this repository and add the `ScanRat/ScanRat.fsproj` as a reference to your project.
+To use ScanRat2 in Visual Studio, install the [NuGet package](https://www.nuget.org/packages/ScanRat2/) or clone this repository and add the `ScanRat/ScanRat.fsproj` as a reference to your project.

 In your F# source file, add